-The habit trackers are a great way of getting an overview of what you get up to on a day to day basis.
+Habit trackers are a great way of getting an overview of what you get up to on a day to day basis.
 You can track anything you like, such as social media intake, work/studying, drinking water, applying makeup, exercise and crying etc. It’s a good way of seeing what you might need to cut back on.

 The mood tracker is also good for seeing how your mood changes each day.
-I was actually recommended to track my mood by my old counsellor and it’s something I’ve kept doing ever since.
+I was actually recommended to track my mood by my old counselor and it’s something I’ve kept doing ever since.